aws-ia/terraform-aws-eks-blueprints/examples/karpenter-fargate/README.md

-# EKS Cluster with Karpenter Cluster Autoscaler running on Fargate
+# EKS Cluster with Karpenter running on Fargate

 Karpenter is an open-source node provisioning project built for Kubernetes.
 Karpenter automatically launches just the right compute resources to handle your cluster's applications.
 It is designed to let you take full advantage of the cloud with fast and simple compute provisioning for Kubernetes clusters.